Vowel and consonant sounds in a syllable

 In other words, the tongue and mouth position remain constant throughout the production of the sound.

-These sounds are characterized by their stability and lack of movement.
+These sounds are characterised by their stability and lack of movement.

 Examples of monophthongs include the vowel sounds in words like beat, cot, food, and got.